GabeReis/hapi-firebase-auth/README.md

 Authorization: Bearer ey3tn03g2no5ig0gimt9gwglkrg0495gj(...)
 ```

-* If the provided token IS `VALID`, the endpoint will be accessible as usual.
+* If the provided token is `VALID`, the endpoint will be accessible as usual.
 * If the provided token is `INVALID` or `EXPIRED`, a `401 - Unauthorized` error will be returned.

 ## Error codes